TobiaszCudnik/asyncmachine/Readme.md

  - with sub events (superEvent.subEvent)
  - with event piping
 - nested transitions queued in a sync way, executed in a series
-- promises support for deferred state changes (multiplexing)
+- promises support for deferred state changes
 - logging system for free
 - mixin support
 - written in TypeScript